Jimmy Buffett Net Worth

 Music Career: Buffett's musical career began in Nashville, Tennessee, during the 1960s.
-He recorded his first album in 1970, country-tinged folk rock number "Down to Earth."
-Buffett, who had been frequently found busking for tourists in New Orleans at the time, was soon taken by music singer Jerry Jeff Walker on a busking expedition to Key West in November, 1971.
-This made Buffett move to Key West and establish the easy-going beach bum persona for which he is known.
-There, Buffett combined both folk and country music with coastal lyrical themes that produced a sound commonly known s the "gulf and western" sound.
+He recorded his first album in 1970, country-tinged folk-rock number "Down to Earth."
+Buffett, who had been frequently found busking for tourists in New Orleans at the time, was soon taken by music singer Jerry Jeff Walker on a busking expedition to Key West in November 1971.
+This prompted Buffett to move to Key West and establish the easy-going beach-bum persona for which he is known.
+There, Buffett combined both folk and country music with coastal lyrical themes that produced a sound commonly known as the "gulf and western" sound.
 Thanks to his instant party hits, he gained a loyal following.
-Before 2003, songs played at every Buffett show were known as the "Big 8", including the song "Margaritaville" that helped him break into the mainstream.
+Before 2003, songs played at every Buffett show were known as the "Big 8," including the song "Margaritaville" that helped him break into the mainstream.
 Other songs part of the "Big 8" include "Come Monday," "Fins," "Volcano," "A Pirate Looks at Forty," "Cheeseburger in Paradise," "Why Don't We Get Drunk," and "Changes in Latitudes, Changes in Attitudes."
 With his 27 album releases and around 40 live tours to date, he has remained faithful to his well-established persona known as the easy-going beach-bum guy.
-He also enjoys a dedicated fan based, nicknamed "Parrotheads."
+He also enjoys a dedicated fan-base, nicknamed "Parrotheads."

 Additionally, Buffett co-wrote two children's books with his eldest daughter Savannah Jane Buffet: "The Jolly Mon" and "Trouble Dolls."